Pietro Inzerillo

 Sometime after the barrel trial Inzerillo travelled back to Italy.
 Unsuccessful efforts were made to bar him from re-entering the country when he returned.

 Inzerillo was attacked and hospitalised on December 27th, 1908.
-He was shot, along with employee Tony Kelly, whilst standing outside his café.
-Camillo Conigharo, a former employee of the café was arrested.
+He was shot, along with employee Tony Kelly, whilst standing outside his cafe.
+Camillo Conigharo, a former employee of the cafe was arrested.
 The papers claimed Conigharo had been sacked from the store after the Christmas trade slacked off.
 Inzerillo was shot in face and abdomen, he was rushed to hospital where he claimed to know nothing about his attacker.

 After the murder of Petrosino, Inzerillo was arrested along with fifteen other suspects across New York, he was held on $5000 bail.